Gambling and Betting in Armenia From a Legal Perspective

 • In other locations, the fee is 5,500,000,000 AMD.

 Given the substantial annual state duty amounts, individuals or entities organizing gambling activities enjoy exemptions from nearly all taxes.
-The sole tax obligation under the legislation of the Republic of Armenia is the income tax, assessed at a rate of 18% on the tax base.
+The tax obligation under the legislation of the Republic of Armenia is the income tax, assessed at a rate of 18% on the tax base.
+Additionally, the legal framework now integrates a turnover-based tax of 10% (effective July 2025).

 Advertising of Gambling and Betting in Armenia